giampaolo/psutil/docs/index.rst

      Send a signal to process (see
      `signal module <http://docs.python.org//library/signal.html>`__
-     constants) pre-emptively checking whether PID has been reused.
+     constants) preemptively checking whether PID has been reused.
      On UNIX this is the same as ``os.kill(pid, sig)``.
      On Windows only **SIGTERM**, **CTRL_C_EVENT** and **CTRL_BREAK_EVENT** signals are supported and **SIGTERM** is treated as an alias for